-Mystery over fishing boat found with all sailors dead in cold storage
+A boat vanished with sailors on board.
+Weeks later, they were found dead in a freezer

 The bodies of at least 10 sailors have been recovered from a sunken fishing trawler that had been missing for over two weeks in Bangladesh.

-The fishing vessel was brought to the shore of the resort town of Cox's Bazar by locals after it was spotted near the estuary of the Bankkhali River on Sunday evening.
+The fishing vessel was brought to the shore of the resort town of Cox's Bazar by locals after it was spotted near the estuary of the Bakkhali River on Sunday evening.

 The bodies, found tied with rope and nets, were recovered from the cold storage chamber of the trawler, which is used for preserving fish.